mindspore-ai/docs/docs/mindspore/migration_guide/source_en/migration_script.md

    net_with_loss = PoseNetLossCell(backbone, loss)
    opt = Adam(net_with_loss.trainable_params(), learning_rate=0.001, beta1=0.9, beta2=0.999, eps=1e-08, use_locking=False)
    net_with_grad = TrainOneStepCell(net_with_loss, opt)
    ```

 5. Next, let's implement the computing logic in the backbone.

-   The first input passes through a subgraph named conv1, the computing logic can be obtained by looking at the following figure:
+   The first input passes through a subgraph named conv1, and the computing logic can be obtained by looking at the following figure:

    ![PoseNet conv1](images/pic5.png)